dsayan99/PQC_Prototype_Training/Task 2/README.md

 1. Navigate to `Task 2\nginx-default`.
 2. `docker build -t oqs-nginx .` This will generate the image with a default rsa:2048 algorithm.
-3. `docker run -it oqs-nginx` will open the terminal inside the docker container.
+3. Run `docker run --detach --rm --name oqs-nginx -p 4433:4433 oqs-nginx` to start the server.
-4. `nginx -c nginx-conf/nginx.conf -g "daemon off;"` will start the server on the defined port in the `nginx-conf\nginx.conf` file.
+4. The configuration is defined in the `nginx-conf\nginx.conf` file.
-5. Open the Browser, open `https:localhost:4433`.
+5. Open the Browser, open `https://localhost:4433`.
 Right Click -> Inspect -> Security.
 The Key Exchange Protocol will be visible.

 The Key Exchange Protocol should reflect X25519MLKEM768 if every step is followed correctly.

+Using `openssl s_client`, a connection can also be established with the server.

+1. Run `docker exec -it <container_id> /bin/sh` to open a terminal within the container.
+Replace `<container_id>` with the actual docker container id which can be retrieved from `docker ps -a`.
+2. Run `openssl s_client -connect localhost:4433 -groups X25519MLKEM768`